-India's development policy has always acknowledged youth.
+India's development policy has admittedly, always acknowledged youth.
 But policy has always been for youth and not about them.
-Without a youth agency or a youth constituency, policy makers have largely confined themselves to pronouncements and tokenism.
-On the other hand, it may well be argued that since youth comprise a substantial proportion of the population, all policies will anyway benefit them the most.
+Without a youth agency or a youth constituency, policy makers have resorted to tokenism.
+On the other hand, it has been argued that since youth comprise a substantial proportion of the population, all policies will anyway benefit them the most.
 Why must youth be a particular concern?
 After all, employment and labour policies that promote job creation affect youth the most, inevitably.
 Similarly programmes to expand education inevitably target the young.
 So why should there be a particular youth focus?